nobl9/terraform-provider-nobl9/docs/resources/direct_instana.md

 # nobl9_direct_instana (Resource)

 Instana is an observability platform that delivers automated Application Performance Monitoring (APM), used for website, infrastructure, and application monitoring.
-Nobl9 connects with Instana to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to Instana for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Instana Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/instana#instana-direct).